Jacob Collier: 2018–2024: Djesse series

-On 29 October 2018, Collier announced a new four-volume, 50-song musical project, entitled Djesse.
+On 29 October 2018, Collier announced a new four-volume, 50-song musical project, titled Djesse.
 He titled it as such as a reference to his initials: JC (Djesse, with a silent "D", is pronounced like "JC").
 Djesse Vol. 1 was released in full on 7 December, and featured the singles "With The Love in My Heart", "Ocean Wide, Canyon Deep" and "All Night Long".
 The volume features collaborations with various artists and includes The Metropole Orkest on every track.
 Collier produced, arranged, and orchestrated the music, in addition to singing and playing various instruments.
 In January 2019, Collier embarked on a world tour in support of the Djesse series.

 Djesse Vol. 2 was released on 19 July 2019, featuring musical collaborations with various artists as well as an a cappella arrangement of "Moon River" with over a hundred vocal contributions from family members, mentors, friends, and other collaborators.
 At the 62nd Annual Grammy Awards, Djesse Vol. 1 and Vol. 2 each won a Grammy award for "All Night Long" and "Moon River", respectively.
-The same year, Collier provided backing vocals for several tracks on Coldplay's eighth studio album, Everyday Life.
+Also in 2019, Collier provided backing vocals for several tracks on Coldplay's eighth studio album, Everyday Life.

 Djesse Vol. 3, released on 14 August 2020, features collaborations with various artists and received several Grammy nominations in 2021.
 It was nominated for the Album of the Year, and the single "All I Need" was nominated for Best R&B Performance.
 "He Won't Hold You" won Best Arrangement, Instrumental and Vocals, making Collier the first British artist to win a Grammy Award for each of his first four albums.
 In November 2020, Collier released the book Songs of Jacob Collier, featuring solo piano and vocal arrangements for 19 of his compositions.
 Collier co-wrote and provided background vocals for SZA's single "Good Days," released on 25 December 2020.
 He also contributed background vocals to Coldplay and BTS's "My Universe", which topped the Billboard Hot 100 in October 2021.
 This track is part of Coldplay's ninth album Music of the Spheres, which also features Collier on the track "Human Heart."
 In 2022, he collaborated with British rapper Stormzy on the album This Is What I Mean.
 Collier received two nominations at the 65th Grammy Awards: Best Arrangement, Instruments And Vocals for his single "Never Gonna Be Alone" and Album Of The Year for his contributions to Music of The Spheres.
 Additionally, he appeared in Olivia Rodrigo's documentary film Olivia Rodrigo: Driving Home 2 U as one of the special guests.